Message from the President

 (President of the Optical Society of Japan)

-Succeeding the former president, Professor Kazuo Kuroda, it is my great honor to assume the office of president of the Optical Society of Japan.
-I will devote my efforts to the development of the society, and in doing so, the understanding and participation of the members and related individuals in the activities of the OSJ would be greatly appreciated.
+Succeeding the first president, Professor Kazuo Kuroda, and former president, Professor Jun Tanida, it is my great honor to assume the office of president of the Optical Society of Japan.
+As the first person to assume this role in the “Reiwa” imperial era, I will devote my efforts to developing the society with the tailwinds of this fresh new era.